dddrrreee/cs140e-20win/labs/00-intro/README.md

  - The C standard is unambiguous that `volatile` side effects must not move past sequence points

-As a more cynical counter-point from someone that should know:
+As a more cynical counter-point from someone who should know:

     "The keywords 'register' 'volatile' and 'const'are recognized syntactically but are semantically ignored.
 'Volatile' seems to have